input-output-hk/bitte/README-sam.md

 ## Overview

-Bitte is a tool designed to provision and deploy "compute fleets": a cluster of machines that we can run abstract workloads on.
+Bitte is a tool designed to provision and deploy "compute fleets": a cluster of machines that workloads can be run on, abstract of the machine the workload is running on.

 It was created to address the lack of fleet support in NixOps.
-NixOps works in terms of individual machines, and doesn't support the more abstract idea of "pools of machines".
+NixOps works in terms of individual machines, and doesn't support the more abstract idea of clusters.

 A cluster consists of core nodes and a number of machines in auto-scaling groups spread across regions and availability zones (we